SMS Szigetvár: Overseas cruise

 The ship then returned to Kiel for the Kiel Week sailing regatta from 2 to 14 July, during which she was visited by the German Emperor Wilhelm II.
 Szigetvár then moved to the Baltic Sea, dropping anchor in Danzig, Germany, and then Kronstadt, Russia, where she was visited by Tsar Nicholas II of Russia.
 The ship next visited Stockholm, Sweden, in August and then Copenhagen, Denmark, later that month before sailing for Marstrand, Sweden, where King Oscar II of Sweden viewed the ship from his yacht Drot.
 Szigetvár then sailed to Bergen, Norway, then crossed the North Sea to Edinburgh, UK, then steamed south to Brest, France.
-From there, she proceeded to Lisbon, Portugal, Cadiz, Morocco, and Algiers, French Algeria.
+From there, she proceeded to Lisbon, Portugal, Cádiz, Morocco, and Algiers, French Algeria.
 She arrived in Gravosa, Austria-Hungary, on 25 September and stayed there through the end of the month before shifting back to Pola on 1 October.
 Four days later, she was decommissioned for periodic repairs along with a minor modernization that included installation of a wireless telegraphy set.